orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-## Perspective switching

-`.terminal`
-	  # Todo: slightly different perspectives in cases of map/render etc..., where certain aliases of these are expected not to have alternative behaviors based on binary/ternary calls to this... ; Basically; some of these aliases are probably more appropriate as separate perspectives.

 `.traverse / .all / .map / .any`
-- number/int/... chain .any/.all with .as_ for example.
-(Prepare on the boundary, then shove it through. - lazy func)
 - initial/terminal, basically, which direction and then whether to skip the thing you're currently at. (direction by a ray abstract-level higher.)
 - the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing
 - becomes ignorant of `.all`, pick something, or allow in parallel from this perspective.